KansasCityWomeninTechnology/cocktails-worksheets/docs/spa/4service/README.md

 Open _trivia.component.html_.

 The call to the API is an asynchronous call.
 Meaning we won't have an array of questions until after the API call completes.
 We want to guard against showing the trivia page until we have the questions.
-We can use an `*ngIf` on the first element in this tempate, the `div`.
+We can use an `*ngIf` on the first element in this template, the `div`.

 Update your code to look like this: